Dear Parent or Guardian,

 If your student has dietary needs requiring you to send food with them we are glad to store it near the kitchen.
 It will be available during meals.

 We understand diet is an important part of your trip.
 If you have any questions, please contact us.

 We ask that students leave cellphones at home or with their teacher.

 One of the benefits out outdoor education is allowing students to become emerged in the subject matter.
-We believe that disconnecting from technology allows participants to connect more deeply with Creation.
+We believe that disconnecting from technology allows participants to connect more deeply with nature.

 Public use phones are available in the camp office for emergencies.
 You are encouraged to send students mail, ask your school official for the address.